Shifting the Transportation Paradigm

 Smartphones have proven to be game-changers in the recent rise of urban transportation alternatives.
 Connecting with local rideshares is as easy as downloading an app or visiting a website.
 Maps and route-planning tools have gone digital.
 Communication is instant.
 With ecological awareness at an all-time high, these factors have combined to make ridesharing an increasingly prominent part of the contemporary transportation conversation.

 Today, ridesharing is being embraced by a wider group of people than ever before.
 Municipal and regional governments, struggling with problems like crumbling highway infrastructure, record levels of air pollution and low rates of transit ridership, finally appear ready to look beyond the era of catering to solo drivers.
-A growing number of corporations have begun offering carpool-based commuting programs to their employees.
+A growing number of corporations have begun offering carpool-based commuting programs as part of their employee transport management policies.
 Nonprofit groups and public agencies have turned to vanpools as an effective alternative for people facing accessibility issues.
 Companies like Uber are redefining the on-demand urban transportation landscape.

 This landscape, no doubt, is changing.
 It’s affecting cultural and economic realities around the world.
 Looking at the changes it’s inspired yields important clues about the future — one that’s being reshaped by mobile technology.

 The Rise of the Modern Rideshare

 Traditional notions of the service-sector economy revolved around buyers and sellers connecting with one another through intermediary businesses.
 First, Person A needed a service, like a ride to the airport.
 Then, Person B provided that service, through a taxi company.
 The taxi company connected Person A with Person B. Person A got to the airport.
 Person B got paid.
 The taxi company took a cut.
 And so it went, until instant and ubiquitous Internet connectivity changed everything.